Nursing, MS

 The accelerated master's BSN/MS option is currently only available to ASU Online students.

-The MS program in nursing is ideal for nurses looking to gain advanced education and skills in the translation of concepts, practices and principles of leadership.
+The Master of Science program in nursing is ideal for nurses looking to gain advanced education and skills in the translation of concepts, practices and principles of leadership.
 The degree is designed for nurses who think about the future and are ready to take the next step in their career.
-This Commission of Collegiate Nursing Education-accredited program focuses on four key areas: evidence-based practice, patient safety and health care quality, informatics and leadership.
+Accredited by the Commission on Collegiate Nursing Education, this program emphasizes evidence-based practice, patient safety and health care quality, informatics and leadership.

 Coursework is delivered completely online, providing students with the flexibility to focus on both their education and career goals.
+Additionally, a one-credit population health practicum is completed where the student lives.
 Throughout the program, students learn about leadership, innovative thinking and interprofessional team collaboration, and they advance their skills in leadership, research, evidence-based practice, evaluation, critical thinking, health care quality and patient safety.

 RN to MS in nursing option